Best Bait for Surf Fishing: Where To Get Them And How To Rig Them

 Clams and mussels can be very effective for surf fishing in saltwater and work really well for some species such as striped bass, bluefish, and drum.
 Because this bait is so soft, smelly, and small, many fish will attack your clams and mussels and you may find it too much of a chore to fish with because you'll be constantly replacing the bait as fish steal it.

 Not only that, but it is hard to keep on a hook unless you use something like an elastic line to hold it on there.
-Then you may be introducing pollutants into the water as the threat unwinds and lays in the water until it eventually decays.

 Fishing with clams and mussels is about the messiest thing ever and is comparable with cutting up squid for fishing.
 It's smelly and gets on everything.
 You'll have to make preparations before you go fishing to ensure you have a rag to wipe off frequently and some water to help remove the slime and smell.